Nitping/notablog/_posts/ssh-2fa-lol/2022-01-01-local-ssh-2fa-bypass.md

 This can be used with a hidden .ssh/config to bypass needing SSH keys, 2FA codes etc for attackers

 # Demo - Terminal 1
+target connects to host requiring 2FA.

 ![image](/assets/img/ssh-session-term2.png)

 # Demo - Terminal 2
+attacker connects to target host while the admin's session is open with no 2FA or creds required

 ![image](/assets/img/ssh-session-term1.png)

 # EOF